DanielAbergel/Distribution-Algorithm/README.md

 * HTML content - web/```<any HTML format>```.
 * CSS content - web/css/```<any CSS format>```.
 * DOM content (JavaScript files) - web/DOM/```<any DOM format>```.

-restart the Nginx service,  the server will send the content as expected.

 # Server data format
 our server recives the Algorithm input via ``<server URL>/calculator`` URL. (need to send a POST request with JSON as described here)
 ```json